section-engineering-education/engineering-education/articles/how-to-consume-data-from-an-API-in-android/index.md

 published: true
 url: /engineering-education/how-to-consume-data-from-an-api-in-android/
 title: How To Consume Data From an API in Android
-description: This tutorial provides a guideline on how to make an API request basing on the user's action.
+description: This tutorial provides a guideline on how to make an API request based on the user's action.
 We will make a simple search app that sends a request to the OMDb movie API and receives data.
 author: michael-barasa
-date: 2021-01-30T00:00:00-10:00
+date: 2021-02-07T00:00:00-12:00
 topics: []
 excerpt_separator: <!--more-->
 images: